CapgeminiInventIDE/hbase/docs/index.md

 ## Usage

-Build an instance to interact with the webservice.
+Build an instance to interact with the web service, check out the [HBase client reference](reference/client.md) for a full list of available methods.

 ```python
 from hbase import HBase